 Michel added, “When BCC decided to sell the land, I asked if the community could be included.
 Marty Brunk, the club president, said they would welcome a bid from us, and he kept his word, which we really appreciated.
 My hope is that this land sale begins a new chapter between the club and the community going forward.”

 Sharon Green Middleton, District 6 Councilwoman says, “This outcome is really what I had hoped for in terms of enhancing public access to green space and recreational opportunities in Baltimore City.
 I applaud the community’s leadership and commitment to this project, and I am truly excited for the future of Hillside Park.”

 Hillside Park will be designed in the style of Frederick Law Olmsted, the father of American landscape architecture and famously known for creating New York City’s Central Park.
 Making park space welcoming to everyone was a major tenet of Olmsted’s designs.
 In addition to extensive consulting on park spaces in Baltimore in the early 1900s, the Olmsted Brothers firm was instrumental in the layout and development of the neighborhood surrounding the current area to be known as Hillside Park.

-The Village of Cross Keys is a privately owned area of Baltimore, Maryland.
-It is located off Maryland Route 25 (Falls Road) between Northern Parkway and Cold Spring Lane, and is home to luxury condos and upscale small shops known as The Village.
+The Village of Cross Keys is a privately owned area of the City of Baltimore, Maryland.
+It’s located off Maryland Route 25 (Falls Road) between Northern Parkway and Cold Spring Lane and is home to luxury condos and upscale small shops known as The Village.

 Baltimore financier and mall developer James Rouse, founder of The Rouse Company, purchased the Frederick Law Olmsted Jr.-designed Baltimore Country Club Golf Course near his Roland Park home for $1,700,000 in 1963.
 The 5,000-person village was built on the historic property in 1965.
 Michael D. Spear was the development director, later becoming CEO of the Rouse Company.